-The organisers of The Five Lamps Arts Festival – a festival located in and around Dublin’s Northside (details below), invited me to curate an event based on the outcomes and artworks produced by the invited artists who featured in The Gatekeeper Project; they were Cormac Browne, Sinead McCann, John Graham and Margaret O’ Brien.
-For the Five Lamps event, I invited these same artists to reiterate, evolve or develop the works they had produced for The Gatekeeper Project or to produce new works for the different context in line with their practices.
+The organisers of The Five Lamps Arts Festival – a festival located in and around Dublin’s Northside (details below), invited Naomi Sex to curate an event based on the outcomes and artworks produced by the invited artists who featured in The Gatekeeper Project which she curated; those artists’ were Cormac Browne, Sinead McCann, John Graham and Margaret O’ Brien.
+For the Five Lamps event, Naomi Sex invited these same artists to reiterate, evolve or develop the works they had produced for The Gatekeeper Project or to produce new works for the different context in line with their practices.

 The Gatekeeper Project Part 2, April 2010

 Cormac Browne, title of piece: Aground

 Description: Browne produced a site-specific performance utilising costume and make-up to explore ideas of boundary and territory.